qdrant/landing_page/qdrant-landing/content/documentation/examples/data-streaming-kafka-qdrant.md

 ## Introduction

-In this guide, I will walk you through the detailed steps of installing and setting up the Qdrant Sink Connector, building the necessary infrastructure, and creating a practical playground application.
+This guide will walk you through the detailed steps of installing and setting up the Qdrant Sink Connector, building the necessary infrastructure, and creating a practical playground application.
 By the end of this article, you will have a deep understanding of how to leverage this powerful integration to streamline your data workflows, ultimately enhancing the performance and capabilities of your data-driven real-time semantic search and RAG applications.

 ![1.webp](/documentation/examples/data-streaming-kafka-qdrant/1.webp)